FarronF/limerick-council-meetings/meetings/2021/12/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th November 2021.md

 if traffic calming was required in the area and added that the Safe Routes to School

-programme was a means of activating funding for these type of works.--- 4
+programme was a means of activating funding for these type of works.
+---
+4

 **5.**